smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - **The Druid's Call** by E.K.
 Johnston, read 24 times

 **TOTAL**: 825 books read, with 291 unique titles.
+203 books were used only once for this square.
 Skipped 46 times.
 Substituted 58 times.

 #### Most Read Authors